wolfv6/keybrd/doc/keybrd_library_user_guide.md

 keybrd Library User's Guide
 ===========================
-keybrd is an open source library for creating custom-keyboard firmware.
+keybrd is a library for creating custom-keyboard firmware.
-The resulting keyboard firmware is compatible with standard USB keyboard drivers.

-This guide shows how to
+This guide shows how to:
 * set up the Arduino development environment
 * install the keybrd library
 * compile and load keybrd firmware